jurassicLizard/vex2pdf/README.md

 ### From Source
 Clone the repository, then build the application with `cargo build --release`.
 The binary will be available at target/release/vex2pdf.

-### Windows Users
+### Linux and Windows Users
 Windows users can either:
 1. Install via Cargo as described above
-2. Build using Rust for Windows from source
+2. Build from the source using for the respective platform and operating-system.
+Please check the [From Source Section](#from-source)
-3. ~~Use a pre-built binary (GitHub Releases Section)~~ **PENDING ALTERNATIVE AFTER MIGRATION TO GITLAB**
+3. Use a pre-built binary under the [Release Binaries section](https://gitlab.com/jurassicLizard/vex2pdf/-/releases)

-> :information: After the migration to GitLab, Binary artifacts have been removed from the releases section
+### Mac Users
-> for all versions prior to and including v0.7.1.
-This will be fixed soon.
-For now please rely on direct builds
+Currently, No Mac Binaries are provided however Mac Users can build and install with cargo.
+Please check the [From Source Section](#from-source)

-> through [Cargo](#via-cargo) for your platform
+> :note: If Mac release binaries are needed please [create an issue](https://gitlab.com/jurassicLizard/vex2pdf/-/issues)